lopter/lightsd/README.rst

 - no discovery delay ever, you get all the bulbs and their state right away;
 - lightsd is always in sync with the bulbs and always know their state;
-- lightsd act as an abstraction layer and can expose new discovery mechanism and totally new APIs;
+- lightsd act as an abstraction layer and can expose new discovery mechanisms and an unified API across different kind of smart bulbs;
 - For those of you with a high paranoia factor, lightsd let you place your bulbs in a totally separate and closed network.